tintinweb/smart-contract-sanctuary/README.md

 | contracts    | folder structure of dumped solidity contract sources |
 | utils        | utilities for dumping smart contracts from public sources |

-**Note**: This repo updates twice a day (ropsten/mainnet).
+**Note**: This repo is updated twice a day.

+## Folders

 ### Contracts

-The folder structure contains the solidity sources.
-Each file is the address (without 0x) and the contract name, e.g. `0f0c3fedb6226cd5a18826ce23bec92d18336a98_URToken.sol`
+Contains smart contract sources for various networks, grouped by the first two chars of the contract address.
+Files are named in the format `<address>_<source_unit_name>`, e.g. `0f0c3fedb6226cd5a18826ce23bec92d18336a98_URToken.sol`

 Some contracts are listed in `contracts.json`, but this file is not complete.
 Rely on the file structure for a full list.
-This repo auto submits contracts to [4byte.directory](https://www.4byte.directory/).
+This repo used to auto submit contracts to [4byte.directory](https://www.4byte.directory/).
 Feel free to contribute sources.

 ### Utils